Updated: March 20, 2018

 - Mentoring assistance for researchers interested in commercializing discoveries,

-- Thirteen Annual Symposia and over 30 other events, showcasing research supported by the CBC and high-end technologies available at CBC universities.
+- Fifteen Annual Symposia and over 30 other events, showcasing research supported by the CBC and high-end technologies available at CBC universities.

 Notable outcomes from CBC support include:

-- Over 1560 peer-reviewed publications attributed to CBC-funded research,
+- 2048 peer-reviewed publications attributed to CBC-funded research (see the graphs below),

 - Establishment of six national research centers at CBC universities,

 - Facilitation of the Open Access Initiative, allowing CBC-affiliated researchers to use all core facilities at ‘in-house’ rates,

 - $616 million in follow-on funding from CBC-initiated research (see the graphs below),